iyzg/sequestrum/README.md

 Each link is formatted like so: `dotfileFileName: localFilePath`.
 So in the example config, the file vimrc within my dotfiles would be linked to ~/.vimrc.

+### Installing
+Installing dotfiles onto your system is as easy as pie.
+Simple run sequestrum -i <package>.
+Make sure that the location on your system doesn't exist yet or it'll toss you an error.
+You can use all to install all your dotfiles.

 #### Additonal Options
 On top of the three required includes (base, directoryName, and links), you also have to option to add a commandsBefore and commandsAfter.
 The names are pretty self explanatory, commandsBefore is a list of commands to run before the symlinking, and commandsAfter is a list